Most Innovative Guitarists

 While other influential guitarists made guitarists everywhere want to play like them, Eddie made people all around the world go out and buy a guitar.

-Hendrix did all of this too, and even possibly tapping.
-Listen to Hear My Train A-Comin', live at the Atlanta Pop Festival, you'll hear it,
+Hendrix did all of this too, and possibly tapping as well.
+Listen to Hear My Train A-Comin', live at the Atlanta Pop Festival.
+You'll hear it.

-He invented the solid body electric guitar.
+He invented the solid-body electric guitar.
 And a lot of other things, but that's all he needs to make this list.

-He invented the les paul for crying out loud.
-He should be even higher
+He invented the Les Paul, for crying out loud.
+He should be even higher.

 Iommi could stand in 3rd place after Django Reinhardt and Hendrix.